click2install/xumacoin/README.md

 CActiveMasternode::EnableHotColdMasterNode() — Enabled!
 You may shut down the cold daemon.
 ```

-Subsequent output, about every minute, will also then show output like:
+Subsequent output starting with `CActiveMasternode` which should appear about every minute, should then show output like:

 ```
 CActiveMasternode::Dseep() — RelayMasternodeEntryPing vin = CTxIn(COutPoint(16344302e, 1), scriptSig=)
 ```

 This now means your masternode is running properly and you will soon be receiving rewards.

+If you dont see the `Enabled!
+You may shut down the cold daemon` line appear when you click Start:

+ - wait a few minutes
+ - click Start again
+ - then check the VPS log tail output

+Sometimes your masternode needs time to broadcast itself to the network before this command will work correctly.
+The time that takes varies based on the amount of network activity.

 Press Ctrl + C to exit the log tail.